MicrosoftDocs/ATADocs/ATPDocs/atp-reconnaissance-alerts.md

 1. Contain the source computer.
 2. Find and remove the tool that performed the attack.
 3. Look for users logged on around the same time as the activity, as they may also be compromised.
-Reset their passwords and enable MFA.
+Reset their passwords and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
-4. Reset the source user password and enable MFA.
+4. Reset the source user password and enable MFA or, if you have configured the relevant high-risk user policies in Azure Active Directory Identity Protection, you can use the [**Confirm user compromised**](/cloud-app-security/accounts#governance-actions) action in the Cloud App Security portal.
 5. Apply Network access and restrict clients allowed to make remote calls to SAM group policy.

 > [!NOTE]